Jon Schillaci: Fugitive

 In 2005, as a part of a story filmed during the People v.
 Jackson trial, Dylan Thomas, a spokesman for the pedophile community, was interviewed by NBC News correspondent Josh Mankiewicz on a Mexican beach.
 Producers had agreed not to reveal his face or name.
 The interview never aired.

-Schillaci was profiled on the television program America's Most Wanted and he was added to the list of FBI Ten Most Wanted Fugitives on September 7, 2007.
+Schillaci was profiled on the television program America's Most Wanted, and he was added to the list of FBI Ten Most Wanted Fugitives on September 7, 2007.
 He replaced another sexual predator, Richard Goldberg, who was captured on May 12, 2007.
 Schillaci is the first fugitive from New Hampshire to have been added to the list.
 The FBI offered a reward of up to $100,000 for information leading to Schillaci's capture and considered Schillaci extremely dangerous.

 Investigation and capture

-In 2007, Schillaci's activities under the alias "Dylan Thomas" caught the attention of volunteers on Wikisposure, now Evil Unveiled, a project of Perverted-Justice, which builds databases on pedophilia activists. who began to investigate and monitor his activities as "Thomas" on the Internet.
+In 2007, Schillaci's activities under the alias "Dylan Thomas" caught the attention of volunteers on Wikisposure, now Evil Unveiled, a project of Perverted-Justice, which builds databases on pedophilia activists, who began to investigate and monitor his activities as "Thomas" on the Internet.
 Members of Wikisposure found a profile Thomas had posted on his website in 2003.
 In it, he discussed playing the piano to attract children's interest.
 A path of similar profiles was discovered across the Internet.
 Each profile had a different username or alias but listed something in common.
 A profile of a "Christopher D. Ahrens" was discovered on an engineering website that had a small photograph attached to it.
 A person in the photograph looked exactly like Jon Schillaci.
 Evidence indicated that online profiles of Dylan Thomas, Christopher Ahrens, among others, were all created by Schillaci.
 After Wikisposure gave the information to the FBI, authorities were able to track down the location of the computer being used by Schillaci.
 The FBI wouldn't comment on Wikisposure's role, citing its policy of not commenting on who provides information.
+According to United States v.
+Gregory Phillips, another sex offender who stayed with Schillaci in 2004, Gregory Phillips, reported Schillaci's location to the FBI in 2007.

-After being a fugitive for eight years, Schillaci was arrested in the town of San José de Gracia, Michoacán on June 5, 2008, without incident.
+After being a fugitive for eight years, Schillaci was arrested in the town of San José de Gracia, Michoacán, on June 5, 2008, without incident.
 When approached by the FBI and Mexican authorities, he confirmed his identity.
 He was living in what was described as an unkempt shack.
 Schillaci did not face any child pornography charges in Mexico, although Mexican authorities could still charge him.

-Schillaci was briefly detained by Mexico and extradited back to United States the next day.
-Schillaci was transported to Morelia, Mexico where he boarded Mexicana Airlines to the United States.
+Schillaci was briefly detained by Mexico and extradited back to the United States the next day.
+Schillaci was transported to Morelia, Mexico, where he boarded Mexicana Airlines to the United States.
 Schillaci and his FBI escort landed at Chicago O'Hare International Airport.
 He was then transferred to an FBI aircraft and flown to Pease International Airport in Portsmouth, New Hampshire.
 He was then brought to the Rockingham County Courthouse for arraignment on his charges.